nmpowell/carbon-intensity-forecast-tracking/README.md

 # Carbon Intensity Forecast Tracking

-The difference between the UK National Grid's Carbon Intensity forecast and its eventual recorded value.
+Tracking difference between the UK National Grid's Carbon Intensity forecast and its eventual recorded value.

-We want to know: how reliable are these forecasts?
+The API itself does not seem to record or expose historical forecasts.
+We want to know: how reliable are they?

+This repo uses GitHub Actions to do [git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/) and is heavily inspired by [food-scraper](https://github.com/codeinthehole/food-scraper).

 ## Basic idea